 Background

-The Form Bot application project was created by Dr. Mir Mohammed Assadullah.
+The Form Scriber application project was created by Dr. Mir Mohammed Assadullah.
 Dr. Assadullah created this project for SWEN 670 the Software Engineering Project or often called the Capstone Project.
 This project is designed to measure what students have taught throughout their Master’s degree.
 Completion of this team project is designed to integrate knowledge and skills gained through previous study and provide experience of the constraints commonly experienced in industry (scheduling, vagueness of clients).
-Dialogflow team, Mobile team, DevSecOps team, and Web team are the teams that have been created to collaborate and complete the project.
-The customers for the project are doctors, medical technicians, and law enforcement.
+Dialogflow team, Mobile team, and DevSecOps team are the teams that have been created to collaborate and complete the project.
+The customers for the project are any general professional whom fills out forms after interacting with clients and/or customers.

-The Form Bot project will develop an AI service to help professionals in public service to prepare text reports after performing a portion of their job.
-An example of this may be listening to a medical professional as they speak to a patient, and records important information that the medical professional says during their conversation with the patient before recording to a form and into the Eletronic Medical Records (EMR) system.
+The Form Scriber project will develop an AI service to help professionals to prepare text reports while interacting with their clients.
+An example of this may be listening to a medical professional as they speak to a patient, and records important information that the medical professional says during their conversation with the patient before recording to a form and into the an integrated and internal Google Docs storage system.

 Our team will focus on building out the AI Service using Google Cloud Platform’s (GCP) DialogFlow service.
 Our service will integrate with the web and mobile UIs that will be built and designed by other teams in the overall project.

+At the end of the project, the application will continue to be hosted on Github to be examined and downloaded for others use.

 Statement of Need